 SSM Contact: email@example.com

 All clubs, whether new or existing, need to apply for recognition annually to ensure that AUSU has all the information needed to support clubs on campus.
-Club Recognition provides campus clubs with a number of AUSU services, such as:
+Club Recognition provides campus clubs with several AUSU services, such as:

 You will need the following to complete the Club Recognition form: